C-Otto/rebalance-lnd/README.md

 If that is the case, a ratio of 50% is targeted instead: the destination channel receives up to 50% outbound liquidity, and for the sending channel at least 50% outbound liquidity are maintained.

+### Limiting the automatically determined amount
+If you use both `-a` to specify an amount and `-A` (shorthand for `--adjust-amount-to-limits`), the computed amount is adjusted to the given amount.
+If, for example, you send funds to a channel that lacks 500,000sat to reach the `--min-local` value, the computed amount is 500,000sat.
+If you invoke the script with `-A -a 90000` this amount is reduced to 90,000sat.
+If the adjusted amount is below the `--min-amount` setting, the script stops.

+This way, using both options (`-a xxx -A`) you can start a rebalance attempt with the given amount, which will only be attempted if it is necessary.
+Thus, you may want to run `./rebalance.py -t xxx -A -a 50000` in a loop or cron job to automatically send up to 50,000sat to channel `xxx` until it has reached the `--min-local` limit.
+If the channel already satisfies the `--min-local` limit, the script exits and does not attempt to send any funds.

 ### Only specifying one channel

 Instead of specifying both `--from` and `--to`, you can also just pick one of those options.